janecoding987/ChequeBank/README.md

 **⚠️ Important**:
 - `redeem` checks the payer's account balance
 - If the payer's balance is insufficient, the transaction will **revert and fail**
-- It is recommended to call `isChequeValid` to check cheque status and payer balance before calling `redeem`
 - Even if the cheque status is `Active`, `redeem` will still fail if the payer has not deposited sufficient funds

 **Gas Consumption**: